 2015 Folk Forum: St. Augustine

-The St. Augustine Lighthouse and Museum invites the public to a free folklife festival sponsored by the Florida Department of State’s Florida Folklife Program on Saturday, September 5, 2015, from 10:00 a.m. to 2:30 p.m.
-Come celebrate the diverse cultures and living traditions of St. Augustine through interactive presentations and demonstrations by talented local artists.
-Activities include boatbuilding, Minorcan castnet and palmetto hat making demonstrations, Minorcan and Cuban foodways, a discussion of Greek boatbuilding and shrimping traditions, presentations by Florida State Folklorist Amanda Hardeman, and a lively performance of traditional and contemporary latin music and dance by talented multi-instrumentalist Goliath Flores and master Flamenco dancer Joel Mejias.
+The St. Augustine Lighthouse and Museum hosted a free folklife festival sponsored by the Florida Department of State’s Florida Folklife Program on Saturday, September 5, 2015.
+Celebrating the diverse cultures and living traditions of St. Augustine, the folk forum featured interactive presentations and demonstrations by talented local artists.
+Activities included boatbuilding, Minorcan castnet and palmetto hat making demonstrations, Minorcan and Cuban foodways, a discussion of Greek boatbuilding and shrimping traditions, presentations by Florida State Folklorist Amanda Hardeman, and a lively performance of traditional and contemporary latin music and dance by talented multi-instrumentalist Goliath Flores and master Flamenco dancer Joel Mejias.
 Read more about this family event in this article from the St. Augustine Record.

 About the Folk Forums